01binary/screencache-api-lambda/doc/api.md

 ### Image Upload Response

 Response payload received after a screenshot was uploaded.
-Contains the URI of the screenshot uploaded to S3 bucket.
+Contains the URL of the screenshot uploaded to S3 bucket.

 ```
 {
-	uri: "image uri"
+	url: "image url"
 }
 ```